timsutton/brew-stew/README.md

 ## Reporting

 For now, the `BrewStewEnv.build_report()` method saves a file, `report.json`, in the current directory.
 Eventually this can be made more configurable or be bundled in a directory along with a built package.

+See [this wiki page](https://github.com/timsutton/brew-stew/wiki/Report-JSON) for sample JSON report output for a build of just the `cowsay` formula.